Study Abroad & Other International Travel

 How do I arrange for my accommodations?

 Some accommodations take time to arrange, such as sign language interpreters, real-time captioning or alternate format/Braille text.
 Be sure to make your request as soon as you know you have been admitted (up to six months in advance) to allow time to arrange accommodations.
-Also inform your SDS counselor.
+Also inform SDS.
 They may need to be involved in making accommodation arrangements.

 There are several helpful websites that provide information that can help in selecting your study abroad experience as well as once you have gone abroad.